manikandan-kyyba/Finance/Readme.md

 https://developer.amazon.com/docs/tools/icon-builder.html

-open smart insurance services
+Alexa Open smart insurance services

-I did like to know some details about my policy
+I did like to know some details about my policy ?

+5193

+When does my policy expire

+What is my monthly premium

+When is the next premium due

+What is the equity value of my Universal Policy

+Thank you that’s all I want to know

+Thank you, goodbye